benjisho/iptables-guide-and-templates/README.md

 COMMIT
 ```
 In this complete iptables.v4 configuration, we've included default policies, rules for loopback traffic, allowing established and related connections, allowing SSH, HTTP, and HTTPS traffic, rate limiting, blocking specific IP addresses, and a default drop rule.
 Adjust this configuration to meet your specific security and networking needs.

-### Conclusion
-In this guide, you've learned the fundamentals of iptables, how to create rules, and how to secure your Linux system using iptables.
-The provided examples and explanations should help you get started with configuring iptables for your specific requirements.

 #### Best Practices
 - Keep rules simple and well-documented.